SkyeActsOut/DiscordQuiz/README.md

-# Foobar
+# Discord Quiz

-An NPM package to help create simple quizzes for Discord bots
+An NPM package to help create simple quizzes for Discord bots.
+By SkyMocha.

 ## Installation